3751 John Tyler Highway • Williamsburg, VA 23185

 Jamestown High School is located between the renowned historical areas, colonial Williamsburg, and Jamestown.
 This premier school opened in the fall of 1997, and continues a legacy of excellence and eagle pride.
 Each school year brings much excitement as our staff and students embrace a passion for lifelong learning and exhibit amazing school spirit in the community through activities, fine arts, and athletics.

 With the eagle as mascot, Jamestown High School has focused its theme on “the sky” as its limit.
 We are committed to providing access to rigorous curriculum and opportunities for every student to be successful.
 It offers a comprehensive curriculum for over 1200 students of diverse populations.
-The school uses a hybrid 4×4 block schedule with yearlong classes embedded as A/B alternating days.
-Students can earn 8 credits per year with up to 4 full credits per semester.
+The school uses an A/B alternating day block schedule with yearlong classes.
+Students can earn 8 credits per year.

 Students graduating from Jamestown High School in Williamsburg, Virginia will show its mark of distinction whether their career goals have been largely academic with college plans in the future, or technical with aspirations for business, a trade, or specific work skills following graduation.
 Our students flourish in activities, community work, activities, and athletics, with many opportunities to participate.